Your Connection

 Make people notice a milestone they'd otherwise take for granted.

 Sound Transit did something no transit system ever had: opened the first light rail line to cross a floating bridge, linking Seattle, Bellevue, and Redmond by rail for the first time.
+Milestones like that have a problem — once they’re real, people stop noticing.

 THE INSIGHT